 Adoptive parents often ask why adoption costs so much.
 Adoption is an expensive process because it involves professionals; operational expenses; a legal process; state regulations on best practices; birth parent expenses, legal fees and counseling; and adoptive parent training, inspections and counseling.
-A private non-profit adoption program is not operated like a for profit agency or social service agency funded largely by government grants.
 Revenue from adoptive parents covers the cost of expenses and the services provided, including:

 - A team of Professionals – An adoption agency coordinates services with multiple attorneys; provides counselors for birth parents; provides workers to complete home studies, train, support and provide post placement services for adoptive parents; and business professionals required to maintain the agency’s infrastructure.